goodguyry/postcss-tidy-columns/README.md

 [PostCSS] plugin to manage column alignment.

-PostCSS Tidy Columns sets an element's width and margins independent of the width of its parent, allowing for easy vertical alignment of elements.
-It does this by calculating the width based on `vw` units and sets the `max-width` using static values based on the site's maximum width.
+PostCSS Tidy Columns sets an element's width based on a user-defined grid of columns and gaps using calculations based on `vw` units, which allows for easy vertical alignment of elements.

 **PostCSS Tidy Columns does not set layout.
 Positioning elements is *your* job**.